TABLE OF CONTENTS

 • Have become unavailable for work due to military, pregnancy, health concerns, religious missions, or are not currently seeking employment

-Students should provide current contact information, including a permanent phone number, cell phone number, mailing address, email, social media contact, etc.
+Students should provide their instructor or Student Services with current contact information before they leave the College, including a permanent phone number, cell phone number, mailing address, email, social media contact, etc. and should be aware that they will be contacted to collect missing placement data.

 MTECH is invested in student success and will provide placement assistance when possible.
 Reporting of placement (employment) by students is essential to track the success of the programs.